mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 ###### It uses the following objects

 - [IPropertyHandler](/interface/ipropertyhandler) - an interface to mark your class as property handler.
-- [PropertyHandler](/attribute/propertyhandler) - an attribute used to map to specific class property.
+- [PropertyHandler](/attribute/propertyhandler) - an attribute used to map a property handler into a specific property.
-- [PropertyHandlerMapper](/mapper/propertyhandlermapper) - a mapper used map into a specific type.
+- [PropertyHandlerMapper](/mapper/propertyhandlermapper) - a mapper used to map into a property handler into a specific property.
+- [FluentMapper](/mapper/fluentmapper) - a fluent mapper class used to map into a property handler into a specific property.

 #### Relevant Use-Cases